-At Twin Oaks Seed Farm:
+At Twin Oaks Seed Farm in 2020:

-At Care of the Earth Farm:
+At Care of the Earth Farm in 2020:

 Megan Allen of Care of the Earth Farm conducted a breeding trial with populations derived from a cross between Waltham Butternut and San Jose Mountain Club (a necked tropical pumpkin from Costa Rica), and was able to obtain improved selections.
 Megan also conducted a small block variety trial.

 Large block trials also took place at Wild Hope Farm (South Carolina), Lomax Farm (North Carolina), and Living Web Farms (North Carolina).
 Wild Hope Farm got successful crops of the four varieties they grew (Quantum, Avalon, South Anna and Metro).
 Yields were 46, 44, 32 and 25 pounds per 1/8 acre respectively.
 This trial was planted very early and harvested in late July/early August, so downy mildew pressure was low and likely not a major factor.
 Eating quality was not evaluated.
 We didn't recieve data from the trial at Living Web Farms - the trial data was unfortunately lost due to it being stored on a device that broke without there being a backup.
 At Lomax Farm, predation from deer and squash bugs led to very minimal yields of all varieties.